constellation-daq/Constellation/docs/operator_guide/howtos/setup_systemd.md

 Most Linux distributions by now use [systemd](https://systemd.io/) as a system service manager.
 It takes care of running processes in the background, logging their standard and error output and can also be configured to notify a system administrator in the case of an unexpected termination of the process.

-Running a satellite as a systemd service is as easy as creating a simple `.service` text file and placing it in the right directory.
+Running a satellite as a `systemd` service is as easy as creating a simple `.service` text file and placing it in the right directory.
-There are two different types of systemd services: user services and system services.
+There are two different types of `systemd` services: user services and system services.
 User services can be created without super user privileges but are typically bound to a user session which might terminate unexpectedly.
 System services should therefore be preferred, if possible.

 ## Prerequisites

-It is assumed, that the satellite to be run as systemd service is installed within a python virtual environment at `/home/USERNAME/path/to/venv`.
+It is assumed, that the satellite to be run as `systemd` service is installed within a python virtual environment at `/home/USERNAME/path/to/venv`.

 ## Writing the systemd service file

-Since multiple satellites of the same type but with different names can exist within Constellation, it makes sense to use systemd's [service template syntax](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html#Service%20Templates).
+Since multiple satellites of the same type but with different names can exist within Constellation, it makes sense to use the `systemd` [service template syntax](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html#Service%20Templates).
 It allows to pass one additional parameter to the service when starting it, which can then be accessed within the service file via `%i`.

 A typical service file should then look like this: